 And what would a marshmallow shop be without s’mores?
 Toasted Mallow offers ready-to-eat s’mores made with a graham cracker bowl, as well as a build-your-own s’mores bar.
 Pick your marshmallow flavor and add toppings like berries, brownies, cookies, caramel sauce and more.

-Recently, however, Dempsey opened a permanent location in Tempe, where loyal fans can now pick up the pastries and fresh-baked goods she’s known for, from canelé and cakes, to shortbreads and her famous Original Bacon Pecan Brittle.
+To meet the growing demand, Dempsey opened a permanent location in Tempe to get her pastries and fresh-baked goods — from canelé and cakes to shortbreads and her Original Bacon Pecan Brittle — right into your hands.